+We showed that the optimal precision predicted by the QFI could be reached using standard homodyne or photon-number measurements.
+Finally, we studied how the losses affect our protocols, and showed that non-trivial scaling regimes survive as long as the protocol duration is smaller than the dissipation rate.

 The interest in this analysis is of both practical and theoretical nature.
 Let us briefly discuss these aspects separately.
 From a practical point of view, our study can guide the implementation of critical quantum sensors with atomic and solid-state quantum optical devices.
 For example, fully-connected models include finite-component critical systems, which can present critical properties without the complexity of many-body quantum systems.
 The identification of different scaling regimes, and the analysis of the precision achievable with finite-time ramps, make it possible to identify the optimal working point given the characteristics of the considered quantum technology.
 In the manuscript we focus mostly on the quantum Rabi model as a case study, but the introduced method can be directly applied to any instance of fully-connected models, such as the LMG or Dicke model.